SreehariRamMohan/rainbow_RBFDQN/README.md

 `--reward_norm <clip / max> `
 Select how to normalize your rewards

+`--per <True / False>`
+Use priority experience replay

+`--alpha <float>`
+The value of alpha to use with per, controls what proportion of samples are selected greedily (based on priority) vs uniformly.
+Default value of 0.1.

+`--per_beta_start <float>`
+The starting value for beta in PER (controls the importance sampling compensation, 1 for full compensation, 0 for no compensation).
+This value is annealed to 1 over the course of training.

 ### Example Run Commands
 `python experiments/experiment.py --hyper_parameter_name 10 --seed 0 --experiment_name "./results/<TASK_NAME>" --run_title "<VARIATION>" --double True --per True --nstep 4 --dueling True --noisy_layers True`